tawman/Manatee/README.markdown

 How To Install It?
 ------------------
-Drop the code file into your app and change it as you wish.
-By default the file wants to sit in the `~/DB` directory with your migration files sitting in `~/DB/Migrations`.
-But you can change all of this if you like.
+Manatee is an Executable Command-line tool that is meant to be dedicated to a project.
+Probably the simplest thing to do is copy the entire structure into your project - using it as a utility.
+Obviously you don't want to deploy it.
+It's supposed to help you along, it's just a standalone app.

 How Do You Use It?
 ------------------